getsentry/craft/docs/src/content/docs/getting-started.md

 Options:
-  --no-input       Suppresses all user prompts                  [default: false] --dry-run        Dry run mode: do not perform any real actions --rev, -r        Source revision (git SHA or tag) to prepare from --no-push        Do not push the release branch     [boolean] [default: false] --no-git-checks  Ignore local git changes and unsynchronized remotes
+  --no-input       Suppresses all user prompts                  [default: false] --dry-run        Dry run mode: no file writes, commits, pushes, or API mutations --rev, -r        Source revision (git SHA or tag) to prepare from --no-push        Do not push the release branch     [boolean] [default: false] --no-git-checks  Ignore local git changes and unsynchronized remotes